-Broad Haven's YHA is set in private grounds, just 100m from the Blue Flag beaches.
+- For budget stays: Broad Haven's YHA is set in private grounds, just 100m from the Blue Flag beaches.

 Between Amroth and Laugharne on Carmarthen Bay, this vast seven-mile stretch of beach is famous for the car racing of yesteryear.
 The "sands of speed" are still as smooth and straight as they were when Sir Malcolm Campbell set the world land speed record here in the 1920s.

 Few people know exactly what’s on offer in this friendly little county sandwiched between Cardiff and Swansea.
 Rest Bay itself is a quiet, sandy beach located a little distance from the centre of Porthcawl.

 The craggy, rock-strewn coastline here is known for its stunning cliffs of grey, gold and purple folds of rock, alternate layers of grey shale and old red sandstone.
 There are rock pools to explore at the western end of the bay and you should keep an eye out for seabirds and seals.

-The Lobster Pot in Marloes offers great value family rooms only 1.5km from Marloes Sands.
+- For family stays: The Lobster Pot in Marloes offers great value family rooms only 1.5km from Marloes Sands.

 This five-mile sandy stretch of beach with shingle and breakers is perfect for walking.
-In the low season there’s hardly another soul around and, even on sunny summer days, the beach is too large to get really busy.
+In low season there’s hardly another soul around and, even on sunny summer days, the beach is too large to get really busy.
 Lots of life gets washed up at hightide, so it’s perfect for inquisitive dogs and children (though watch out for jellyfish).

 Another beautiful, sheltered and sandy cove, steep steps lead down to this unspoiled bay, which is owned and run by the National Trust.
 The Wales Coast Path winds its way along the cliffs above, and from here there are extraordinary views as well as the possibility of spotting dolphins, porpoises and seals.